Psycho (1960 film): Legacy

 Psycho has become one of the most recognizable films in cinema history, and is arguably Hitchcock's best known film.
 In his novel, Bloch used an uncommon plot structure: he repeatedly introduced sympathetic protagonists, then killed them off.
 This played on his reader's expectations of traditional plots, leaving them uncertain and anxious.
 Hitchcock recognized the effect this approach could have on audiences, and used it in his adaptation, killing off Leigh's character at the end of the first act.
 This daring plot device, coupled with the fact that the character was played by the biggest box-office name in the film, was a shocking turn of events in 1960.
 The shower scene become a pop culture touchstone and is often regarded as one of the most iconic moments in cinematic history, as well as the most suspenseful scene ever filmed.

 Psycho is considered by some to be the first film in the slasher film genre, though some critics and film historians point to Michael Powell's Peeping Tom, a lesser-known film with similar themes of voyeurism and sexualized violence, whose release happened to precede Psychos by a few months.
-However, due to Peeping Toms critical drubbing at the time and short lifespan at the box office, Psycho was the more widely known and influential film.

 In 2018, Zachary Paul of Bloody Disgusting said Psycho inspired subsequent horror films that had gender bender reveals, citing Terror Train (1980), Sleepaway Camp (1983), and the Insidious franchise (2011-) as examples.
 Paul criticized all these films for equating queerness with derangement but noted the makers of these films did not intend to offend anyone.
 Paul added "The days of gender reveals posing as a big twist come the third act of any mystery or hack n' slash flick are likely numbered.
 The trope has certainly had its day in the sun, and it's best we all move on".